 What a Fabulous Event Held at Skydive Port Macquarie Across the Last Weekend in January 2022!

-One hundred parachuters were jumping from two different aircraft - a Caravan aeroplane and a helicopter from Affinity aviation.
+One hundred parachuters were jumping from two different aircraft - a Caravan aeroplane and a helicopter.

 All experienced skydivers, but for some, it was their very first skydive from a helicopter.